 Social media marketing

-It is clear – all eCommerce businesses must have a presence on multiple social media platforms.
-At the least, you should be active on the platforms where your target audience spends most of their time.
-Instagram, in particular, can be a useful platform as it is more visual than other platforms like Twitter which helps you to showcase your products better.
+It's clear – all eCommerce businesses must have a presence on multiple social media platforms.
+While there are over 200 social platforms, you should focus only on the platforms where your target audience spends most of their time.
+In addition to Facebook and Instagram, the other top social media platforms to concentrate on are: YouTube, LinkedIn, Twitter, Snapchat, Pinterest, and Quora.

 Whichever platforms you decide to use, ensure that you have a strategy that will help you to strike the right balance between sharing promotional content and other types of content that your audience will find relevant and useful.

 All in all, it's a great way to help you build relationships with your target audience and gather reviews.
 So, be sure to include links to your social media profiles on your store’s website and encourage visitors and customers to follow you on social media too.